junxit/us-congress-code/title-21/chapter-9/sec-353a.md

 # § 353a.
 Pharmacy compounding

-- **(a)** *In general* Sections 351(a)(2)(B), 352(f)(1), and 355 of this title shall not apply to a drug product if the drug product is compounded for an identified individual patient based on the unsolicited receipt of a valid prescription order or a notation, approved by the prescribing practitioner, on the prescription order that a compounded product is necessary for the identified patient, if the drug product meets the requirements of this section, and if the compounding—
+- **(a)** *In general* Sections 351(a)(2)(B), 352(f)(1), and 355 of this title shall not apply to a drug product if the drug product is compounded for an identified individual patient based on the receipt of a valid prescription order or a notation, approved by the prescribing practitioner, on the prescription order that a compounded product is necessary for the identified patient, if the drug product meets the requirements of this section, and if the compounding—
   - **(1)** is by—
     - **(A)** a licensed pharmacist in a State licensed pharmacy or a Federal facility, or
     - **(B)** a licensed physician,